False Accusations in Child Custody

 The courts will continue to take advantage of parents and children who do not use and know their rights.
 Remember that you can continue to go through the family courts the old way and continue to be subject to the court’s whim and their continued imposition of whatever costs and however long they want to deprive you of rights and time with your child and you will have nothing you can do about it.

 Use this approach and you have a great chance of walking out of your court with less costly burdens, you have opportunity of overturning your court if they do not respect proper due process.
 Just recently we sat in a hearing and watched the judge deny ordering child custody evaluations and psychiatric evaluations.

-Using proper arguments work.
-Sometimes they work quickly and have effect on the trial court in positive ways and sometimes it takes longer and a challenge through the appellate court or federal courts becomes necessary.
+Using proper arguments works.
+Sometimes they work quickly and have effect on the trial court in positive ways and sometimes it takes longer and a challenge through the appellate court becomes necessary.

-- Survive Allegations of Child ABuse – This page has good clear steps for different stages of the process in and out of court.
-However, there is nothing in this making you aware of the rights and methods that we post in this blog article.
+- Survive Allegations of Child Abuse – This page has good clear steps for different stages of the process in and out of court.

-*Every state has different statutes so make sure that you know what your statutes read and apply only what applies to you and your situation.
+*Every state has different statutes so make sure that you know what your statutes say before you apply, and only apply what applies to you and your situation.

 DISCLAIMER: There are never any guarantees to results and any reference that we make to legal terms or what to put into court trials or appeals or mandamus are all educational.
 They are to introduce the reader/student to ideas that they might not be getting from their attorneys, alternatives that might not be available to individuals facing serious court issues, life changing situations, in order to provide solutions and alternatives to them that might save them, their family, or someone’s life.